Roshan1299/Memory_Game/README.md

 ## Customization

-To customize the game, you can modify the following:
+To customize the game, you can modify the following:<br>

-Card Images: Update the cardArray in app.js with new images and names.
+Card Images: Update the cardArray in app.js with new images and names.<br>
-Grid Size: Adjust the number of cards in the cardArray to change the grid size.
+Grid Size: Adjust the number of cards in the cardArray to change the grid size.<br>
-Styling: Modify styles.css to change the look and feel of the game.
+Styling: Modify styles.css to change the look and feel of the game.<br>